callahantiff/PheKnowLator/README.rst

 The ``pkt_kg`` library requires a specific project directory structure.

 - If you plan to run the code from a cloned version of this repository, then no additional steps are needed.
-- If you are planning to utilize the library without cloning the library, please make sure that your project directory includes the following sub-directories:
+- If you are planning to utilize the library without cloning the library, please make sure that your project directory matches the following:

 .. code:: shell